 During his tenure, the Husker men's and women's teams have combined for 12 national titles in the past 26 years.
 The Nebraska women's bowling program won national championships in 1991, 1995, 1997, 1999, 2001, 2004, 2005, 2009, 2013 and 2015, while the men's program captured national titles in 1990 and 1996.

 The 2003-04 season was a huge success for Straub and his Huskers, as bowling competition was held at the NCAA level for the first time.
 Nebraska capped the season by winning the first-ever NCAA championship, rallying through the loser's bracket to defeat Central Missouri State in the nationally televised final.
-Shannon Pluhowsky was named the MVP of the NCAA Championships.
+Shannon Pluhowsky was named the MVP of the NCAA Championship.
 Straub then guided the Huskers to a second NCAA title in 2005, as Amanda Burgoyne was named the NCAA Championship MVP.
 Straub and his team captured the 2009 NCAA title as Husker Cassandra Leuthold earned Most Valuable Player honors for the tournament.
 He also led the Huskers to the 2013 NCAA championship, using a great all-around effort led by MVP Lizabeth Kuhlkin to defeat Vanderbilt 4.5 to 2.5.

 Most recently, Straub guided the Huskers to the 2015 NCAA championship that was played in front of an ESPN nationally televised audience.
 The Huskers defeated Stephen F. Austin 4-2 at Tropicana Lanes in St. Louis, behind strong efforts by Kuhlkin and Julia Bond, who was named MVP of the tournament.